 Having the content of your website available in different languages can mean a much bigger audience for you.
 A very simple way to do this is to provide automatic translators, they’re not the same as manually translating all your content, but do a pretty good job.
 It’s better to have an automatic translation plugin than nothing at all.

-Here are the best translation plugins you can use:
+Here are the best automatic translation plugins you can use.

 Transposh translation plugin for WordPress offers a unique approach to blog translation.
 It allows your blog to combine automatic translation with human translation aided by your users with an easy to use in-context interface.

 - Support for any language – including RTL/LTR layouts

 - Unique drag/drop interface for choosing viewable/translatable languages

 - Multiple selection for widget appearances – with pluggable widgets

 - Translation of external plugins without a need for .po/.mo files